0xAX/linux-insides/Booting/linux-bootstrap-3.md

 - Memory segment
 - Task state segment

-We will skip the description of the task state segment for now as it was added there to make [Intel VT](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x)) happy.
+We will skip the description of the task state segment for now as it was added there according to the comment - to make [Intel VT](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x)) happy.

 The other two segments belongs to the memory for kernel code and data sections.
 Both memory descriptors defined using the `GDT_ENTRY` macro.
-This macro defined in the [arch/x86/include/asm/segment.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/segment.h) and expects to get three arguments:
+This macro defined in [arch/x86/include/asm/segment.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/segment.h) and expects to get three arguments:

 - `flags`
 - `base`